-Cols 3-4: The bearded Ahasuerus sits on his throne on a platform on the right of the upper panel.
-He holds a scepter and points with his right hand to a man, probably Memucan, who stands before him (Es.
+Frame 3 (text panel 2 - upper margin): On the right, the bearded Ahasuerus sits on the throne on a platform and is accompanied by the seven men who are princes of Persia and Media.
+He holds a scepter in his left hand and his other hand points to a man, probably Memucan, who stands before him.
+Six other men stand behind Memucan (?) and a soldier holding a shield stands behind the king's throne.
+The scene shows the moment when the king asks his advisers for a piece of advice as to the further fate of Vashti (Es.
 1:13-20).
-Six other men stand before the king and a soldier holding a shield stands behind the throne.
-On the left of the panel, two men on horseback gallop towards a city (Es.
+On the left, two king's messengers ride on horseback towards a city in the background (Es.
 1:21-23).

 Frame 4 (text panel 2 - lower margin): At the center, a group of women is brought to the king's court (Es.
 2:1-4).
 They are lead by a man wearing a turban (most likely Hegai) who holds the first one's hand (Es.
 2:8).
 A carriage drawn by two horses can be seen in the background on the left.

 Frame 5 (text panel 3 - upper margin): In the center, the bearded Ahasuerus wearing a turban is seated on the throne with a canopy and is flanked by eight men in turbans who sit on benches (four on either side).
 Both hands of the king are outstretched and in one of them, he holds a crown which he is about to place on the head of the kneeling Esther.
 Behind her, four women stand (Es.
 2:17).